-Continuing in our efforts to help you become a Google Sheets wiz, we’re sharing three more functions you can start using today.
-We’ll discuss and show examples of the functions for error handling, IF statements, and working with dates.
+Continuing in our efforts to help you become a Google Sheets wiz, we’re sharing three more advanced Google Sheets functions you can start using today.
+We’ll discuss and show examples of:

 Sometimes it’s just an issue of style.
 Rather than displaying an ugly error in your data, you’d rather show a blank or a zero.
-The bigger problem though is when errors prevent subsequent calculations from working.
+The bigger problem though is when errors prevent subsequent calculations from working elsewhere in your spreadsheet.

-The solution is to use Google’s IFERROR() function.
+The solution is to use Google Sheets’ IFERROR() function.
 It checks a value for errors, and if it encounters one it replaces the value with whatever you specify.
 If it doesn’t detect an error it just returns the original value.

 Here’s an example:

 The ‘MoM Change’ column for Kiwis contains the calculation:

 #DIV/0 because no Kiwis were sold in March.
 We can replace

 ‘N/A’ (or anything else of our choosing) by updating the formula to

 (C5/B5) -1, sees that the result is an error because you’re trying to divide by zero, and so returns the text